antgwms/serial/README.md

 # serial
-serial comms for Pi and Aduino
+serial comms for Pi and Arduino